sezero/quakespasm/README.txt

   o  Some updates to the progs interpreter code

   o  Fixed r_nolerp_list parsing code from fitzquake

+  o  Made sure that deathmatch and coop are not set at the same time

   o  Several code updates from uHexen2, several code cleanups.